keymanapp/keyman/android/help/basic/using-the-banner.md

 ![](../android_images/settings-suggestions-ap.png)

-* You can slide the banner to see more suggestions by dragging it horizontally with your finger
+* Drag the banner horizontally to see more suggestions
-* Overly-long suggestions are partially hidden, but expand when you hold your finger on them
+* Overly-long suggestions are partially hidden, but expand when a finger is held on them
-* A suggestion will not be applied while you slide the banner
+* Banner displays up to 8 suggestions

 ## The Keyman Themed Banner